my1396/Econ-Study/_posts/2024-08-12-Latex-Workshop.md

 ]
 ```

 -   The first one simply relies on the `latexmk` command.
-This is the **default** recipe to use when building a project.
+This is the **default** recipe to use when building a project for the first time.

+    <span class="env-green">If you want a different default recipe, put it as the first element</span> of the `latex-workshop.latex.recipes` array.

 -   The second one run the following sequence of commands `pdflatex` → `bibtex` → `pdflatex` → `pdflatex`.

--   Many of my projects use <span style="color: #008B45;">`xelatex`</span> instead of `pdflatex` to support Unicode characters and OpenType fonts.
-The recipe is similar to the second one, but it uses `xelatex` instead of `pdflatex`.
+-   Many of my projects use <span class="env-green">`xelatex`</span> instead of `pdflatex` to support <span class="env-green">Unicode</span> characters and OpenType fonts.

+    This recipe is similar to the second one, but it uses `xelatex` instead of `pdflatex`.

-You can change the default recipe by setting the [`latex-workshop.latex.recipe.default`](https://github.com/James-Yu/LaTeX-Workshop/wiki/Compile#latex-workshoplatexrecipedefault).
-Recipes are referred to by their names as defined in `latex-workshop.latex.recipes`.
+You can change the **default recipe** by setting the [`latex-workshop.latex.recipe.default`](https://github.com/James-Yu/LaTeX-Workshop/wiki/Compile#latex-workshoplatexrecipedefault).
+Recipes are referred to by their **names** as defined in `latex-workshop.latex.recipes`.

 Note there are two special values:

 -   `"first"`: Use the first recipe defined in [`latex-workshop.latex.recipes`](https://github.com/James-Yu/LaTeX-Workshop/wiki/Compile#latex-recipes).
 -   `"lastUsed"`: Use the last used recipe by the command *LaTeX Workshop: